evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ### Charge port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
+This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}